On This Day in History: January 23

 - Jože Plečnik, Slovenian architect, designed Plečnik Parliament (d.
 1957)

-- David Hilbert, Russian-German mathematician and academic (d.
+- David Hilbert, German mathematician and academic (d.
 1943)

 - Frank Shuman, American inventor and engineer (d.
 1918)